Evolution (2021 film)

 Evolution (Evolúció) is a 2021 Hungarian drama film directed by Kornél Mundruczó and written by Kata Wéber.
+Loosely based on Wéber's family experiences as Holocaust survivors, it follows three generations of a Hungarian Jewish family marked by the World War II.

-The film was shown in the Cannes Premiere section at the 2021 Cannes Film Festival, and was released in Hungary on 25 November 2021.
+The film had its world premiere at the Cannes Premiere section of the 2021 Cannes Film Festival on 11 July, and was released in Hungary by Mozinet on 25 November.